 The forcing frequency of the six-bladed agitator was 15 Hz and vibration was therefore identified as the most likely culprit.
 Concurrently, finite element dynamic methods were used to established a natural frequency to account for the immersion of the panel in water, the frequency was close to 15 Hz.
 The two independent analyses both demonstrated the failure was induced by fatigue.
 Locations were provided for panel coil supports to eliminate the lower modes of vibration.
 O’Donnell engineers provided further guidance to assure the adequacy of welding processes and welding materials to achieve modifications that subsequently performed reliably in service.

-We perform failure analysis for clients in industries including energy, manufacturing and petrochemical.
+We perform failure analysis and design modification for clients in industries including energy, manufacturing and petrochemical.

 Give us a call to discuss your engineering challenges.